The Biggest Loser season 10: Week 12 (Finale)

 Out of the vote of either Ada or Elizabeth, America decided to vote for Ada to be in the final 3, with Patrick and Frado.
 Corey, Montina, Sandy and Shanna were not eligible for the 'At Home' prize.
-Mark, won the at home prize.
-Ada is in third place, Frado in a close second, and followed by Patrick, winning the title of The Biggest Loser.
+Mark won the at home prize.
+Ada is in third place, Frado in a close second, and followed by Patrick winning the title of The Biggest Loser.

+After the Show

+On July 2, 2018, Tina Elliott died at the age of 66.